MatheusAraujoSouza/MEVN-Stack/README.md

 To run the Server, you need to configure the database, passing the access credentials They are not included in the app for clear reasons... rs

+## Technology

+### Axios
+Axios is a promise-based HTTP Client for node.js and the browser.
+It is isomorphic (= it can run in the browser and nodejs with the same codebase).
+On the server-side it uses the native node.js http module, while on the client (browser) it uses XMLHttpRequests.